seqeralabs/seqera-kit/README.md

 ## YAML Configuration Options

-There are several options that can be provided in your YAML configuration file, that are handled specially by seqerakit and/or are not expoed as `tw` CLI options.
+There are several options that can be provided in your YAML configuration file, that are handled specially by seqerakit and/or are not exposed as `tw` CLI options.

 ### 1. Pipeline parameters using `params` and `params-file`